tofusoup429/react-component-module-frame/README.md

 # react-component-module-frame
 ## What is this project about?
 #### This project was built to make publishing react-components quick.
-Basic typescript, file structure, .gitignores and package.json are configured.
-It is up to you to modify the basic setting for your own taste.
+All the basic settings such as tsconfig.json, file structure, .gitignores and package.json are configured.
+It is up to you to modify the setting for your own taste.

 #### To build
 ```
 yarn build
 ```
-#### The build command transpiles the files in the src folder into lib/esm with ts declaration files such as d.ts.
+#### The build command transpiles the files in the src folder into lib/esm with ts declaration files such as exampleModule.d.ts.

 -----------------------------------------------------------------------------------------------------------------------